 On immigration, he has supported bills including the Dream Act of 2017, the Reuniting Families Act, and the Build Bridges Not Walls Act.
 His plan on immigration would have focused on fixing the current system and allowing undocumented workers a path to citizenship.

 In the second quarter, Swalwell raised $878,245, putting him in the lower tier of fundraisers.
 His fundraising and polling earned him the 20th and final spot on the first debate stage in Miami, but although he'd qualified for the debate in Detroit, he would have been edged off the stage by Montana Gov. Steve Bullock because of the Democratic National Committee's tiebreaker rules that favored Bullock having received 1% in more polls that Swalwell.

 What you may not know about him:

-Since early 2017, Swalwell has visited Iowa, the first state to hold a presidential nominating contest, at least 16 times, according to FiveThirtyEight.
-His visits there appear to be paying off and according to a March 2019 poll, 29 percent of likely Democratic Iowa caucus-goers know enough about Swalwell to form an opinion of him.
+Since early 2017, Swalwell had visited Iowa, the first state to hold a presidential nominating contest, at least 16 times, according to FiveThirtyEight.
+His visits there appeared to be paying off and according to a March 2019 poll, 29% of likely Democratic Iowa caucus-goers know enough about Swalwell to form an opinion of him.
 However, in that same poll, he would only receive 1% of the vote.

 ABC News' Abby Cruz contributed to this report.